photographing mumbai’s lgbt+ communities as india decriminalizes homosexuality

 A little while before this happened, Olivia Arthur, a documentary photographer with Magnum, was commissioned to create a series of images with Indian photographer Bharat Sikka by a photography festival in Mumbai exploring LGBT+ scenes.
 The aim was to take a dual look at different communities in the UK and India; the final show comprising of Olivia’s work in Mumbai and Bharat’s work in Brighton.
 In Private/Mumbai, Olivia’s final collection of images meditates on moments of solitude in a city of over 22 million people.
 “I wanted to show, the boldness and strength of the people who have had to fight to be able to be open and to be comfortable in their own skin,” Olivia explains.
 “Some of the subjects I met relatively briefly for a more formal ‘portrait session’ and some I have developed longer relationships with, photographing them several times and continuing to see them in between.
 More than anything, I was in awe of the people I photographed, how comfortable they are in their own skin and the strength that they seem to have.”

 The biggest challenge she faced following weeks of shooting was not trepidation from her subjects, but instead the festival itself.
-"I had always been open with everyone about what I was doing and the fact that we would be having an exhibition in the city and they were proud to be part of it.
+“I had always been open with everyone about what I was doing and the fact that we would be having an exhibition in the city and they were proud to be part of it.
 Then the festival was nervous about how the local government might react to some of the images.”
-Now showing as part of Magnum’s The Body Observed exhibition at the Sainsbury Centre for Visual Arts, we spoke to Olivia about working on this project and what she learnt along the way.
+Now showing as part of Magnum’s The Body Observed exhibition at The Salisbury Centre, we spoke to Olivia about working on this project and what she learnt along the way.

 This actually came out of a commission for a photography festival in Mumbai to photograph, in Mumbai and in Brighton, these communities, in collaboration with Indian photographer Bharat Sikka.
 I had always wanted the work to include people who identify with any sexual orientation, because I feel that being open about sexuality is a challenge for most in what is a religious and culturally conservative place.
 Of course, the LGBT communities have faced more discrimination that most, and have been subject to regressive colonial laws so they have had to push harder.
 In a way that is what I have wanted to show most here, the boldness and strength of the people who have had to fight to be able to be open and to be comfortable in their own skin.